 Joan Ellis joined the board in 2021 to represent Christ Church.
 She’s been actively involved in our Older Persons Community Project and prior to shielding in lockdown, she was a volunteer with the Foodbank.

-Steve King also joined the board to represent The Good Shepherd in 2021.
+Steve King joined the board to represent The Good Shepherd in 2021.
 He lives in Croxteth and is a long serving volunteer at the Foodbank at The Good Shepherd.